janmonschke/janmonschke.github.com/content/blog/2020-06-02-wedding-website/index.md

 }
 ```

-The component keeps track of the user's input and if the form has been submitted.
-The user input is validated with a regular expression so that users cannot submit invalid email addresses. `onUpdate` takes care of syncing the component state with the user's actual input.
-It does so for `onChange` to update when the input blurs, for `onKeyUp` to update the button's disabled state while typing and for `onInput` to update when input comes in from the browser's autocompletion.
+`onUpdate` is executed for `onChange` to update when the input blurs, for `onKeyUp` to update the button's disabled state while typing and for `onInput` to update when input comes in from the browser's autocompletion.

-If you add a little bit of CSS and some custom copy, the form will look something like:
+If you add a little bit of CSS and some custom copy, the form will look like this:

 ![sign-in form](./signin-form.png)